 The Virus Scanner and Shields included in Avast Mobile Security use different definitions than the ones used in our antivirus software for PCs.
-The application is customized to run on mobile devices, and so the definitions are specific to malware which attacks mobile platforms.
-This saves your device from being overloaded by our PC antivirus engine, which includes an enormous amount of malware data which is not relevant at all to your mobile device.
+The application is customized to run on mobile devices, and so the definitions are specific to malware which targets mobile platforms.
+This saves your device from being overloaded by our PC antivirus engine.

 I love your software!
 How can I support you?

 There are many ways you can show your appreciation and support Avast mobile products.
 For example:

 - Write a positive review on Google Play.